These Big Names and Big Brands are Giving Back to Assist in the Fight Against COVID-19

 Dallas Mavericks Owner & Shark Tank Star

 Before America was greatly affected in early March, Dallas Mavericks Mark Cuban set a precedent in the industry.
 He tweeted that his employees will be reimbursed for eating at local restaurants or cafes.
 In addition to wanting to help his team of employees, Cuban has a vested interest in stabilizing the economy and supporting local business owners.

 Once the NBA suspended their season, this Shark was quick to jump into his tank, promising to pay the hourly wages of stadium employees.
 Cuban stated that the way companies handle this outbreak and their employees at this time will affect them and their brand “for decades” to come.
 We agree.

 Jose Andres is always stirring the pot in the best way possible.
 When there is a disaster, Andres is there with an army of people and tables of food.
 This incident was no different.

-Partnering with the local Washington Nationals baseball team, chef Jose Andres and his global nonprofit, World Central Kitchen will use two kitchens in the park to prepare hot meals, along with local restaurants.
+Partnering with the local Washington Nationals baseball team, chef Jose Andres and his global nonprofit, World Central Kitchen, will use two kitchens in the park to prepare hot meals, along with local restaurants.

 Jose Andres continues to step up to plate to help several throughout the country.
 He was on The Today Show last week, giving nurses the hot meals that they dearly missed since away.
 Nurses staying in hotels in the city made a stop at an NYC restaurant before being bussed to their respective hospitals for the day.
-Jose Andres and crew were there with hot meals and smiles.
-He will continue to feed the nurses on the daily while in town.
+Jose Andres and the crew were there with hot meals and smiles.
+He will continue to feed the nurses daily while in town.